pandemicpedals/pachydermpedals/collections/_blog/equipment.md

 # Introduction

-I've seen this come up a few times from beginners about where to start.
-Since I have only been at this a couple of month's I thought I would put together a list of what I had found.
+This is the equipment I have picked up over the last year of building pedals.
+I've spent a lot time searching, reading and getting tips from those that are more knowledgeable than myself.
+I thought it  would be good to share what I have found.
+This is what I know so far.

 **Note:** This will be very US centric since that is where I am getting parts and PCBs from.
 {: .notice--info }

-The best thing you can do is explore and read.
-I will put up a few sites here but I am sure there are others.
-Another great resource is youtube.
-I use it to give me tutorials on soldering and using equipment.

 # Equipment